-- waking up during your operation – the amount of anaesthetic given will be continuously monitored to help ensure this does not happen
+- waking up during your operation (accidental awareness), although the amount of anaesthetic given will be continuously monitored to help ensure this does not happen

-Serious problems are more likely to occur if you're having major or emergency surgery, you have any other illnesses, you smoke, or you're overweight.
+Serious problems are more likely if you're having major or emergency surgery, you have any other illnesses, you smoke, or you're overweight.

 Your anaesthetist will discuss the risks with you before your operation.
 You should try to stop smoking or drinking alcohol in the weeks before surgery, as doing so will reduce your risk of developing complications.